wttech/gradle-aem-plugin/README.md

 ##### CRX package validation

 Built package is validated using [OakPAL tool](https://github.com/adamcin/oakpal).
+It helps preventing situation when CRX Package Manager reports message like *Package installed with errors*.
+Also gives immediate feedback for mistakes taken when using copy-pasting technique, forgetting about using entities ('&' instead of '\&amp;), missing XML namespaces and much more.

-By default, **nothing need to be configured** so that [basic plan](https://github.com/adamcin/oakpal/blob/master/core/src/main/resources/net/adamcin/oakpal/core/basic-plan.json) will be in use.
+By default, **nothing need to be configured** so that [default plan](https://github.com/Cognifide/gradle-aem-plugin/blob/master/src/main/resources/com/cognifide/gradle/aem/package/OAKPAL_OPEAR/default-plan.json) will be in use.
-However, more detailed checks could be provided by configuring base artfiact containing OakPAL checks.
+However, more detailed checks could be provided by configuring base artifact called Opear File containing OakPAL checks.

 It could be done via following snippet ([ACS AEM Commons OakPAL Checks](https://github.com/Adobe-Consulting-Services/acs-aem-commons/tree/master/oakpal-checks) as example):